List of Coronation Street characters introduced in 2012: Ruby Dobbs

 During an altercation with Tyrone, Kirsty fell down the stairs and used the incident to claim Tyrone was abusing her.
 Tyrone and Fiz ran away with Ruby and Fiz's daughter Hope Stape (Faith and Nicole Holt), but were ultimately tracked down by police, with Tyrone ending up in court over his alleged abuse towards Kirsty.
 Kirsty struggled to look after Ruby which led to her screaming at a crying Ruby.
 During Tyrone's trial in March 2013, Kirsty rushed in to the courtroom and handed Ruby to him, knowing that she couldn't be trusted not to abuse her like she had Tyrone and confessed the truth to the court.
 Ultimately, Tyrone was released and Kirsty was sent to prison for perjury, promising to stay out of Ruby's life to ensure Ruby would be safe from her.
 Tyrone was granted full custody of Ruby and was able to form a family unit with Fiz and Hope, while also changing Ruby's surname to Dobbs.

-In December 2017, Ruby appeared to be displaying behavioural problems starting when she pushed Hope leading to a broken arm and a lighter was found in her box after the family trampoline had been set on fire.
+In December 2017, Ruby appeared to be displaying behavioural problems starting when she pushed Hope (now played by Isabella Flanagan) leading to a broken arm and a lighter was found in her box after the family trampoline had been set on fire.
 Several incidents followed, including one where Hope and Ruby locked themselves in a room with an electric saw turned on, with the key found in Ruby's pocket.
-Eventually, Fiz learned that it was actually Hope who was misbehaving and had been pinning the blame on Ruby but didn't admit the truth to Tyrone until he furiously hit Ruby.
+Eventually, Fiz learned that it was actually Hope who was misbehaving and had been pinning the blame on Ruby but did not admit the truth to Tyrone until he furiously hit Ruby.
 Tyrone was immediately mortified after doing so, as it reminded him of when Kirsty used to abuse him.